taxprofiler/taxpasta/docs/tutorials/tutorial.md

 This looks much more tabular!

-Now lets try to load the `taxpasta` standardised `Kraken2` result into `R` again…
+Now let’s try to load the `taxpasta` standardised `Kraken2` result into `R` again…

 ``` r